supervisely/developer-portal/app-development/apps-with-gui/video-player.md

 ## Overview

-When developing applications for working with video, a simple player is often need to play the source or any results video.
+Supervisely apps often need simple widget to play videos.
 If working with frames is not required, then using a more powerful `Video` widget will be unnecessary.
-For this case, the `Video Player` widget is suitable, which includes a built-in player supported in most versions of popular browsers.
+For this case, the `Video Player` widget is more suitable.
+It includes a built-in player supported in most versions of popular browsers.
 In this tutorial, we will introduce you into how to use **`Video Player`** widget in Supervisely app.

 **Function signature**